 And it’s not just about your leisure time, either.
 With so many single parents or households where both parents work long hours, it’s often difficult to afford daycare, especially if you have multiple children.
 If your child has proven they are responsible enough to care for themselves at home alone, that’s a major financial relief.
 But just because something is a major financial relief, this doesn’t mean that you won’t spend the rest of your workday, or your first night out without a babysitter at home, worrying about your child’s safety.

 Home Security Measures

 There’s nothing wrong with worrying, but you don’t need to worry yourself to death.
-In addition to making sure that your child is mature and responsible enough to be left home alone, there are a great deal of modest home security measures you can take to decrease the chances of needing to rush home early.
+In addition to making sure that your child is mature and responsible enough to be left home alone, there is a great deal of modest home security measures you can take to decrease the chances of needing to rush home early.

 First, open lines of communication with your child.
 Are they ready to be left home alone, or do they feel pressure from their friends who are already doing it?
 Make sure you pay close attention to whether you think they want this responsibility.